X icon white, transparent background.

 • I feel like I’m spending too much time on this project, and my other tasks are being neglected.
 Is there a more efficient way for me to contribute?

-How to address misconceptions about one on one meetings
+How to address misconceptions about 1:1 meetings

-Teams may be hesitant about scheduled one on one meetings if previous experiences left them feeling frustrated.
+Teams may be hesitant about scheduled one-on-one meetings if previous experiences left them feeling frustrated.

-However, by establishing a clear format focused on accountability, growth, and two-way feedback, HR and management can lay the groundwork for one on ones that become a core part of how team leaders and reports collaborate.
+However, by establishing a clear format focused on accountability, growth, and two-way feedback, HR and management can lay the groundwork for one-on-ones that become a core part of how team leaders and reports collaborate.

 Now that remote work and distributed teams are more common, regularly scheduled check-ins are even more crucial to stay aligned on work, foster belonging, and catch small issues before they grow.